Swellies Surf Guide Part 2- The Flood

 Description: The classic Swelly Wave.

-For a sea kayak it is a fast and steep, dynamic surf on the RHS – tapering into a decreasing, and less strenuous, green wave as you move further out.
+For a sea kayak it is a fast and steep, dynamic surf on the RHS – tapering into a gentle green wave as you move further out.

-Immediately behind the wave in mid-channel there forms a powerful, dumpy boil which can be awkward and a little intimidating on bigger tides.
-This is passable either side however.
+Immediately behind the wave in mid-channel there forms a powerful, dumpy boil which can be awkward and intimidating on larger tides.
+This is avoidable on either side however.

-As the wave becomes larger the RHS becomes an active surf, needing constant input and trim; while out in the middle, it is always smooth and relaxed – though just above the boil.
+As the wave becomes larger the RHS becomes an active surf, needing constant input and trim; while out in the middle, it is always smooth and relaxed – though just above that boil.

-On the faster flow of the large springs, the channel forms a rapid from the below the Cardinal down.
+On the faster flow of the largest springs, the channel forms a rapid from just below the Cardinal down.
 A variety of smallish surfable waves form, though the Swelly Wave is always the largest.
-A rock just above the waterline on the Bangor shore gives a useful reference point for the main wave, if you are not sure which is the one.
+A rock just above the waterline on the Bangor shore gives a useful reference point for the main wave, if you are not sure which is the right wave.

-In a sea kayak the eddies on the Bangor shore are a viable option also.
+In a sea kayak the eddies on the Bangor shore are a viable option also, and the easiest way to climb above the rapid.

 This wave washes out before the Swelly Rock wave comes online.
-If you are prepared to wait for a little while you can do both in one session.
+If you are prepared to wait for a little while you can paddle both in one session.

 A not-so-green Swelly Wave